KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 1630-GitHub loads old tables on boot I guess because I deleted the tables and created them again.
      It loads the tables after deleting and trying again.
 This is new information for me.
      Its working with table.
-I see my data in the table right now
+I see my data in the table right now Add index page with images and info.
+     Details is doesnt work and i will be check